rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-javascript.md

 <pre class="lang-javascript">
 var queue = 'task_queue';

-//Make sure queue exists before attempting to consume messages from it channel.assertQueue(queue, {
+// This makes sure the queue is declared before attempting to consume from it channel.assertQueue(queue, {
-    {durable: true
+  durable: true
 });

 channel.consume(queue, function(msg) {